codio/knowledge/source/instructors/admin/organization/organisation.rst

     - **Dashboard** - Specify the Student Dashboard default page (My Projects or Courses), and specify whether to hide/show Courses.
     - **IP Consent** - Enable or disable IP Consent and manage the versions.
     - **Custom Scripts** - Manage custom scripts used to integrate third-party systems to help and track students.
+    - **Extensions** - Add and enable custom extensions for the organization.
     - **LTI Integrations** - Specify and manage LTI integration settings.
     - **Integrations** - Specify API key for Sense.Network integration, and add other API integrations.
     - **Assessment Libraries** - Create and manage assessment libraries for your organization.
+    - **LLMs** - Specify API keys for LLM models or add a custom LLM provider.